DIGI-VUB/image.textlinedetector/README.md

 ### Installation

-- For installing the development version of this package:
+- For installing the development version of this package and to execute the example

 ```
 install.packages("opencv")
+install.packages("magick")
 remotes::install_github("DIGI-VUB/image.textlinedetector")
 ```